Grow Million Bells Flowers In Containers

 Creamy petals with a chocolate-purple throat characterize Mocha Calibrachoa.
 It grows 15 inches tall and wide, with a mounding-trailing habit.

-Chocolate' is a compact, mounding variety with burgundy blooms tinged with chocolate-brown that grows to be 8 inches tall.
+Chocolate' is a compact, mounding variety with burgundy blooms tinged with chocolate-brown that grows 8 inches tall.

 On a strong plant that trails to 10 inches, Veins Calibrachoa has beautiful blue blooms with violet-purple netting.